top of page

 • Individual education plans for identified students

-Support is provided to Year 9 and 10 students who need accelerated teaching in Literacy and Numeracy strategies so that they can access the English and Mathematics curricula and achieve at the curriculum level for their age.
+Support for Year 9 and 10 students who need accelerated teaching in literacy and numeracy to access the English and Mathematics curricula and achieve at the appropriate curriculum level.

-The Āwhina Learning Department provides supported NCEA Level 1 English and Mathematics programmes for students in Year 11 who are capable of achieving at NCEA Level 1.
-These courses are internally assessed and consist of Unit and Achievement standards.
-Students will be given the opportunity to gain the Unit Standard credits first and then they will be given the opportunity to gain the Achievement Standard credits.
+Supported NCEA Level 1 English and Mathematics programmes for Year 11 students capable of achieving at NCEA Level 1.
+These internally assessed courses consist of Unit and Achievement standards.
+Students work toward Unit Standard credits first, then Achievement Standard credits.

-This course provides an alternative pathway for students who require a course that offers a more individualised approach to provide successful learning outcomes.
-Tasks and projects are linked to NCEA Level 1-3 Unit Standards on the NZQA framework.
-For some students, senior programmes linked to NCEA standards may not be appropriate.
-In such cases, alternative pathways which encourage learning within a variety of authentic contexts, may be designed according to student needs and availability of resources.
+An alternative pathway for students requiring a more individualized approach to successful learning outcomes.
+Tasks and projects link to NCEA Level 1-3 Unit Standards.
+For students where NCEA-linked programmes aren't appropriate, alternative pathways within authentic contexts are designed according to student needs and resource availability.

 • Goal setting

-Special Assessment Conditions support can be in the form of a reader and/or writer, computer use, extra time, rest breaks or separate accommodation.
-This support is used for internal and external assessments.
+• SAC support includes readers and/or writers, computer use, extra time, rest breaks, or separate accommodation for internal and external assessments.

 bottom of page